 The Old English Sheepdog, a breed of uncertain origin, is the focus of our latest breed profile.
 It’s origin may be uncertain, but we do know that its distinctive coat is going to require a lot of upkeep.
 Grooming this breed is practically a full time job!

 History of Breed: The origin of this breed is hotly debated in dog circles.
 Some say that the previously customary docking of their tail could have been a tax avoidance tactic, because drover’s dogs, which were also docked, were tax exempt.
 However this theory would cast doubt over their title of ‘sheepdog’ since drover’s dogs drove cattle not sheep.
 The fact that Old English Sheepdogs were docked at all is rather strange, as sheepdogs require their tails to aid balance during their athletic movements.
 Some like to count them as a native breed, with the Bearded Collie and Scottish Collie counted amongst its ancestry.
 Its similarity to the Ovtcharka or South Russian Shepherd Dog cannot be ignored though.
-The Old English Sheepdog’s characteristic appearance has made it popular for film and television use, most famously as the Dulux dog.
+The Old English Sheepdog’s characteristic appearance has made it popular for media use, most famously as the Dulux dog.

 Life Expectancy: Over ten years.

 Size: A large dog with a height range of 56-61cm and a weight range of 27-41kg.